-On April 29, 2014, the Corporation announced that its 280 unionized Landing Gear products employees at the Longueuil, Québec facility have voted in favor of a three-year collective agreement, which now extends through April 30, 2017.
-The three-year agreement enables Héroux-Devtek Longueuil's operations to focus on the Corporation's initiatives to optimize this facility as a center of excellence in repair and overhaul, surface treatment, and assembly.
+On April 29, 2014, the Corporation announced that its 280 unionized Landing Gear products employees at the Longueuil, Québec facility have voted in favor of a three-year collective agreement, which extended through April 30, 2017.
+The three-year agreement enabled Héroux-Devtek Longueuil's operations to focus on the Corporation's initiatives to optimize this facility as a center of excellence in R&O, surface treatment, and assembly.
+Another three-year collective agreement was subsequently concluded and extends through April 30, 2020, as mentioned under the heading "Recent Development" below.

-On May 29, 2014 and February 5, 2015, the Corporation announced a comprehensive capital investment plan that will enable it to successfully carry out an important long-term contract to supply Boeing with complete landing gear systems for the Boeing 777 and 777x aircraft.
+On May 29, 2014 and February 5, 2015, the Corporation announced a comprehensive capital investment plan that will enable it to successfully carry out an important long-term contract to supply Boeing with complete landing gear systems for the 777 and 777x aircraft.
 This investment plan calls for investments of approximately \$105 million directly related to the Boeing contract.
 These investments include the expansion of the existing facility network as well as investments in leading-edge machinery and equipment for component manufacturing and system assembly.
-The investments are in addition to planned regular maintenance capital investments currently projected at approximately \$30 million for fiscal 2015 and fiscal 2016.
+The investments are in addition to total planned regular maintenance capital investments projected at approximately \$30 million for fiscal 2015 and fiscal 2016.
 All major initiatives of such investment plan are progressing on schedule, including the construction of a new facility and the expansion of the existing facility network as well as investments in machinery and equipment for component manufacturing and system assembly.
-As of March 31, 2015, the Corporation had invested approximately \$69 million directly related to the Boeing contract and it currently anticipates proceeding with additional investments of about \$36 million before the end of the fiscal year ending on March 31, 2016.
+As of March 31, 2017 the Corporation had completed its capital investments associated to this contract.
+As announced on June 1st 2016, the Corporation has also completed the final assembly of the preproduction shipset for the Boeing 777 landing gear.

-As per the comprehensive capital investment plan, the Corporation has announced the construction of a new, state-of-the-art 108,000 square foot facility in Cambridge, Ontario that has been completed and leading-edge automated equipment is being installed.
-This facility will primarily manufacture large-scale, complex landing gear components.
-It is currently in the pre-production phase and is expected to be operational by the end of June 2015.
+As per the comprehensive capital investment plan, the Corporation has announced the construction of a new, state-of-the-art 108,000 square foot facility in Cambridge, Ontario that has been completed and leading-edge automated equipment that has been installed.
+This facility primarily manufactures ultra large-scale, complex landing gear components and carries out an important long-term contract to supply Boeing with complete landing gear systems for the 777 and 777X aircraft.

+The construction of the new facility was completed in Fiscal 2016 and is now operational.
 In addition, the Corporation announced the expansion of its Strongsville (Greater Cleveland), Ohio facility, nearly doubling its footprint to approximately 100,000 square feet.
-This expansion will provide the Strongsville site with additional capacity for component finishing and a highly modern sub-assembly center.
-The building expansion has been substantially completed in fiscal 2015, while finishing capabilities are expected to be in place by the first half of fiscal 2016.
-Finally, the Corporation also announced the lease of a new 21,000 square foot facility in Everett, Washington.
-This facility will assure final assembly of landing gear systems to be delivered to Boeing's site located in close proximity.
-The plant should be operational near the end of calendar 2015.
+This expansion provides the Strongsville site with additional capacity for component finishing and a highly modern sub-assembly center.
+The building expansion has been substantially completed in fiscal 2015, and the expansion of the centre was completed on November 9, 2015.
+The Corporation also announced the lease of a new 21,400 square foot facility in Everett, Washington.
+This facility assures final assembly of landing gear systems to be delivered to Boeing's site located in close proximity.
+The final assembly facility has been completed ahead of schedule and the installation of all tooling and equipment has been completed.